-Aids to navigation are a lighthouse, beacon, buoy, structure, marker, device, or apparatus that is an aid to marine navigation.
-Aids to navigation are used for marking safe navigational channels, hazards, and foul ground in a systematic manner to mitigate risk.
-Darwin Port has an established network of AToNs marking shipping channels and known hazards.
+Navigation aids are a lighthouse, beacon, buoy, structure, marker, device, or apparatus that is an aid to marine navigation.
+Navigation aids will be referred to as NavAids.
+NavAids are used for marking safe navigational channels, hazards, and foul ground in a systematic manner to mitigate risk.
+Darwin Port has an established network of NavAids marking shipping channels and known hazards.
 Darwin Port ensures that:

-• a review of the adequacy of the AToNs network is undertaken annually;

-- a risk-based approach in the identification and establishment of new AToNs is used; - annual planned maintenance is carried out on all AToNs; - the Ports Management Act AToNs approval process is complied with; and - regular visual inspections for defective or damaged AToNs take place during pilotage operations.
+- a review of the adequacy of the NavAids network is undertaken annually; - a risk-based approach in the identification and establishment of new NavAids is used; - annual planned maintenance is carried out on all NavAids; - the Ports Management Act NavAids approval process is complied with; and - regular visual inspections for defective or damaged Navaids take place during pilotage operations.

-AToNs have been characterised into categories that prioritise response time in the repair of defective or damaged aids.
+NavAids have been characterised into categories that prioritise response time in the repair of defective or damaged aids.